Posted: Aug 4, 2017

-Charles Kaufman, a respected chemical engineer, left $40 million to The Pittsburgh Foundation when he died in 2010 to continue his life-long commitment to scientific research with the potential to improve human life.
+When he died in 2010, Charles Kaufman, a respected chemical engineer, left $50 million to The Pittsburgh Foundation of which $40 million is earmarked for continuing his life-long commitment to scientific research with the potential to improve human life.
 Since 2013, and including 2017, the Foundation has awarded 43 grants totaling $9.1 million.
 This cycle, its scientific advisory board reviewed 250 letters of intent from scientists at 37 colleges and universities and, from that pool, solicited 26 full proposals.

 “Charles Kaufman recognized the potential of scientists, particularly those at the beginnings of their careers to achieve breakthroughs in the core scientific disciplines of biology, physics and chemistry and where those fields intersect,” said Maxwell King, president and CEO of The Pittsburgh Foundation.
 “His bequest demonstrates the importance of fostering a culture of scientific innovation and interdisciplinary research,” said King.